GameSequencer

 .start()

 Start the sequencer manually.
 Reads the <game-timer> duration from the nearest shell to calculate the BPM ramp duration.
-Normally called automatically when the game enters the playing state.
+Normally called automatically when the game enters the playing or between state.

 .stop()

 Stop the sequencer.
-Called automatically when the game leaves the playing state.
+Called automatically when the game leaves both the playing and between states (e.g. entering result or paused).

 Timer Integration